Custom PHP Assignments

 return $pass;

-The IP Assignment is available as a standalone assignment.
+The IP Condition is available as a standalone condition.

 // Comma separated list of IP addresses